RaisanenMarkus/csharp/docs/part4/part4-1.md

 Martin, age 0 years
 ```

-When the two objects are "born" they're both zero years old as **this.age = 0** is executed in the constructor.
-The **ada** object's GrowOlder() method is called once and **antti** object's GrowOlder is called twice.
+When the objects are "born" they're zero years old as **this.age = 0** is executed in the constructor.
+The **ada** object's GrowOlder() method is called once and **antti** object's GrowOlder() is called twice.
 As the print output demonstrates the age of Ada is 1 years after growing older and for Antti it is 2.
 Calling the method on an object corresponding to Ada or Antti has no impact on the age of the other person object since each object instantiated from a class has its own instance variables.

 The method can also contain conditional statements and loops.
-The GrowOlder method below limits aging to 100 years.
+The GrowOlder() method below limits aging to 100 years.

 ```cs
 public class Person